automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Palaeoscincus.md

 # Palaeoscincus
-## Description: This "ancient skink" was actually an armored dinosaur.
+## This "ancient skink" was actually an armored dinosaur.